Landstuhl station: Passengers

 The first timetable shows three services between Homburg and Kaiserslautern.
 Already six months later, they continued to Frankenstein.
 In 1884 there were continuous connections of the Neunkirchen–Homburg–Landstuhl-Kaiserslautern–Schifferstadt–Ludwigshafen–Worms route.

 In 1868, services between Landstuhl and Kusel were operated with two mixed (passengers and goods) trains and two passenger only trains.
 At the same time, a train ran four times between Landstuhl and Kusel.
 In 1905, 89,199 tickets were sold at the station.
 At least ten pairs of trains have always run between Landstuhl and Kusel each day since the 1950s.
 From the beginning of the 1950s onwards, a so-called Städteschnellzug (city rapid train) between Kusel and Heidelberg ran in the morning.
 As early as 1954, it was downgraded to an Eilzug (regional fast train).
 In 1979, it was discontinued.

 From April to October there has been a service between Kusel and Neustadt on Sundays and public holidays running as the Glantal-Express.
 Between Landstuhl and Neustadt, it stops only in Kaiserslautern, Weidenthal and Lambrecht (Pfalz).

 The trains on the line to Kusel usually run to and from Kaiserslautern and only a few start or end in Landstuhl.
 Since December 2006, regular S-Bahn services on line S1 run from Homburg via Kaiserslautern, Neustadt, Mannheim, Heidelberg, and Mosbach to Osterburken.
-Also, individual Intercity service stop in Landstuhl.
+Also, one daily Intercity service stop in Landstuhl.